Analysis | Biden’s main political opponent — right-wing misinformation — remains unvanquished

-That has been the case for years, beginning with his embrace of false claims about the birthplace of then-president Barack Obama.
+That has been the case for years, beginning with his embrace of false claims about the birthplace of then-President Barack Obama.
 Perhaps Trump recognized that the universe of misinformation swirling around American politics created a large, untapped pool of support; perhaps he was simply a devout consumer of it.
 Either way, he emerged in June 2015 willing to disparage immigrants and attack Democrats in terms unusual for a Republican candidate.
 Within a month — after being nationally lambasted for his assertions — he led in the polls.

-For more than four years, Trump continued to stay on the same path.
+For more than four years, Trump continued on the same path.
 Whatever prompted the most fervent response from his base is what he touted, with right-wing figures on social media and Fox News hosts applauding each time.
 No group was consistently more loyal to Trump than Republicans who were fervent Fox News viewers.

 Sure, the buck never stopped with Trump, but there was never any political cost paid for blaming everyone else.
 Until Nov.
 3, of course, when Trump's ongoing failure to expand his base of support over the course of his presidency led to Joe Biden's election as the country's 46th president.